Need help with 3D CAD project and/or parametric design in Rhino 3D and Grasshopper? Then get in touch with Rolf at RIL Labs!

 Basic PUB/SUB connection with ZeroMQ in Python

 Nov 13, 2019: ZeroMQ is a great way to quickly and simply send messages between multiple programs running on the same or different computers.
-It is very simple and robust since it doesn't need any central server, but instead talks directly between the programs through sockets, TCP-connections ...
+It is very simple and robust since it doesn't need any central server.
+Instead it talks directly between the programs through sockets, TCP-connections o ...

 Nov 2, 2019: Folks in the Go community have championed so called table-driven tests (see e.g. this post by Dave Cheney and the Go wiki) as a way to quickly and easily writing up a bunch of complete test cases with inputs and corresponding expected outputs, and looping over them to execute the ...